-One of the major goals of JUnit 5 is to improve maintainers' capabilities to evolve JUnit despite its being used in many projects.
+One of the major goals of the JUnit Platform architecture is to improve maintainers' capabilities to evolve JUnit despite its being used in many projects.
 With JUnit 4 a lot of stuff that was originally added as an internal construct only got used by external extension writers and tool builders.
 That made changing JUnit 4 especially difficult and sometimes impossible.

-That's why JUnit 5 introduces a defined lifecycle for all publicly available interfaces, classes, and methods.
+That's why JUnit now uses a defined lifecycle for all publicly available interfaces, classes, and methods.